cyscale/docs.cyscale.com/docs/intro/dictionary.md

 ### CSPM

 CSPM is actually a market segment defined by Gartner, but it commonly refers to the products that are part of this segment.
 Basically, a CSPM helps you identify cloud misconfigurations and stay compliant with industry standards, potentially across multiple cloud providers.
-It’s the kind of tool that would tell you which S3 buckets are publicly accessible and with which sections of CIS and ISO 27001 your system is not compliant because of that.
+It's the kind of tool that would tell you which S3 buckets are publicly accessible and with which sections of CIS and ISO 27001 your system is not compliant because of that.

 ### Asset